webbuilders-group/silverstripe-githubshortcode/README.md

 ## Installation
-* Run composer require webbuilders-group/silverstripe-githubshortcode 1.0.0 in the project folder
+* Run composer require webbuilders-group/silverstripe-githubshortcode dev-master in the project folder
 * Run dev/build?flush=all to regenerate the manifest